apache/apisix-ingress-controller/docs/deployments/k3s-rke.md

   --kubeconfig /etc/rancher/k3s/k3s.yaml
 ```

-*Note root permission may required to run above commands.*
+*If you are using K3S, the default kubeconfig file is in /etc/rancher/k3s and root permission may required.*

 The admin key used in abovementioned commands is the default one, if you change the admin key configuration when you deployed APISIX, please remember to change it here.